Authentication Options

 The configuration is the same as for the active_directory module with two extra, optional options: auth_ad_binduser and auth_ad_bindpassword.
 These should be set to a AD user with read capabilities in your AD Domain in order to be able to perform searches.
 If these options are omitted, the module will attempt an anonymous bind (which then of course must be allowed by your Active Directory server(s)).

 There is also one extra option for controlling user information caching: auth_ldap_cache_ttl.
-This option allows to control how long user information (user_exists, userid, userlevel) are cached within the PHP Session.
+This option allows to control how long user information (user_exists, userid, roles) are cached within the PHP Session.
 The default value is 300 seconds.
 To disable this caching (highly discourage) set this option to 0.

 HTTP Authentication / LDAP Authorization